learning-zone/javascript-basics/README.md

 <br/>

-## Q. How do you generate random integers?
+## Q 5.1.
+How do you generate random integers?

 The `Math.random()` function returns a floating-point, pseudo-random number in the range 0 to less than 1 (inclusive of 0, but not 1).
 For example, if you want generate random integers between 1 to 100, the multiplication factor should be 100,